Northern Kentucky Market Report

 Data provided by the Northern Kentucky Association of REALTORS® (NKAR) via the Spark Market Statistics API.
 All statistics reflect residential property types across the Northern Kentucky MLS service area.
 Information is deemed reliable but not guaranteed.

-Last data refresh: February 20, 2026 at 6:23 PM ET
+Last data refresh: June 4, 2026 at 5:13 PM ET

 Want a Personalized Market Analysis?